puppipay/blue011issue/README.md

 # blue011issue

-Example of creating revertible DASH address.
-This address is protected by Locking "Message and PIN"
+Example of creating DASH revertible-address.
+This address is protected by "Locking-Message and PIN"

 ## How to use this

-- Create revertible DASH address
+- Create DASH revertible-address
-- Deposit funds you want to send into revertible DASH address
+- Deposit funds you want to send into DASH revertible-address
-- Send locking "Message and PIN" to the person, you intend go give funds.
+- Send "Locking-Message and PIN" to the person, you intend go give funds.
-- He can withdraw funds using "Message and PIN"
+- He can withdraw funds using "Locking-Message and PIN"

 In case the user does not withdraw or you intend to cancel payment
-- You can use the "Message and PIN" to withdraw the funds your self.
+- You can use the "Locking-Message and PIN" to withdraw the funds your self.

 ## The sample to withdraw is provided in